September 6, 2025

 Learning this was a major takeaway after analyzing each customer data platform to its full potential.
 Seeking customer insights, cleansing and segmenting inbound leads, and personalizing campaigns are some of the main features of customer data platforms that can benefit sales and marketing teams the most.
 However, depending on your needs and budget, the final decision on what tool fits your operational workflow rests with your team.

-Build new-age marketing strategies with the 7 best marketing analytics software analyzed by my peer and easily fine-tune your targeting and engagement outreaches.
+Build new-age marketing strategies with the 7 best marketing analytics software analyzed by my peer, and easily fine-tune your targeting and engagement outreach.

 Shreya Mattoo is a Content Marketing Specialist at G2.
 She completed her Bachelor's in Computer Applications and is now pursuing Master's in Strategy and Leadership from Deakin University.
 She also holds an Advance Diploma in Business Analytics from NSDC.
 Her expertise lies in developing content around Augmented Reality, Virtual Reality, Artificial intelligence, Machine Learning, Peer Review Code, and Development Software.
 She wants to spread awareness for self-assist technologies in the tech community.
 When not working, she is either jamming out to rock music, reading crime fiction, or channeling her inner chef in the kitchen.